Te Papa

 The Museum of New Zealand Te Papa Tongarewa is New Zealand's national museum and is located in Wellington.
 Usually known as Te Papa (Māori for 'the treasure box'), it opened in 1998 after the merging of the National Museum of New Zealand and the National Art Gallery.
 An average of more than 1.1 million people visit every year, making it the 58th-most-visited art gallery in the world in 2023.
-Te Papa operates under a bicultural philosophy, and emphasises the living stories behind its cultural treasures.
+Te Papa operates under a bicultural philosophy and emphasises the living stories behind its cultural treasures.
+Te Papa charges an entrance fee of $35 for international visitors (as of September 2024) but has free entry for all New Zealanders.
+Some temporary exhibitions are ticketed, but may have occasional free days.